Darwin-River/Ex-Machinis/documents/tips_and_tricks.md

 Consider the `perform` command, which is used to instruct your drones to implement a broad range of in-game activities.
 The `perform` command pulls multiple values from the stack that tell the interpreter which protocol is being invoked and how it is to be executed.

-The following script defines a set of descriptive words, which pulls the required variables from the stack when performing a particular protocol.
+The following script defines a set of descriptive words that place the protocol ID on the stack before invoking the `perform` command.
+This eliminates the need for you to remember the ID associated with each action..

 ```
 <run>

 \ Basic definitions
 : vPlaceSellOrder ( nPrice nLimit nResource -- ) 7 perform ;
 : vPlaceBuyOrder ( nPrice nLimit nResource -- ) 8 perform ;
 : vGotoLocation ( nLocation -- ) 5 perform ;
 : vPushResource ( nResource nTarget -- ) 10 perform ;
 : vPullResource ( nResource nTarget -- ) 11 perform ;

 </run>
 ```
+I also improve readablity here by using descriptive camel-case phases to describe each newly-defied action and prefix the compound word with a lower-case v for verb.
+The perenthesis that follow each word enclose uncompiled comments that describe the values that must be placed on the stack before invoking the word, which is represented by the two hyphens.
+If executed the command added any values to the stack, they would be listed after the two hyphens.
+FORTH porgrammers use this notation to help themselves and other users with stack management.

-These new variables and definitions can be used in conjunction with the previously-defined favorites words to vastly improve the readability of your script.
-For example, the following script places a buy order for up to 10 units of magmite and then moves your spacecraft to Jupiter:
+The definitions can be used in conjunction with the previously-defined favorites to vastly improve the readability of your script.
+For example, the following code places a buy order for up to 10 units of magmite and then moves the spacecraft to Jupiter:

 ```
 <run>